 In the past ten years, the GRC has expanded twice in order to accommodate use and growing collections.
 A wealth of subjects in architecture, from prehistory to the present, are encompassed by the collection of about 18,000 volumes in a variety of languages and formats.
 Modernist and contemporary architecture, landscape architecture, and urban design are primary focuses.
 Complementary disciplines such as construction, art, photography and film, engineering, and sustainability are also well-represented.

-Two special research resources augment the GRC reference collections: works on Chicago's history, peoples, land, and architecture comprise the first, putting into context Chicago and its built environment; the second, our "Mies Collection," features a comprehensive Mies van der Rohe bibliography and study collection, as well as materials relating to the history of IIT's campus and faculty.
+Two special research resources augment the GRC reference collections: works on Chicago's history, peoples, land, and architecture comprise the first, putting into context Chicago and its built environment; the second, our "Mies Collection," features a comprehensive Mies van der Rohe bibliography and study collection, as well as materials relating to the history of Illinois Tech's campus and faculty.

 Center for the Study of Ethics in the Professions